rstacruz/scour/README.md

 returning the keys and values for the new object.
 The rules specified in [Iteration methods] apply.

-Returns the resulting `Object` -- it is not a [scour]-wrapped object.
 See [scour.indexedMap()] for details and the non-wrapped version.

 ## Utility functions